Revised on: November 15, 2021

 This section, nested in the Topics list, supports WorkFirst staff in having a discussion with the participant on engagement pathway options.
 It includes:

 The goal is for WorkFirst staff to do thorough comprehensive evaluations at the initial intake for participants approved or likely to be approved for TANF (see WFHB 3.2.1.8).
-This allows WorkFirst staff to engage participants in services that make sense based on the family’s circumstances, strengths, desires, and goals.
+This allows participants to engage in services that make sense based on the family’s circumstances, strengths, desires, and goals.

 WorkFirst staff use any information gathered from the Personal Pathway to guide which topics to start with during the comprehensive evaluation.
 Information collected during the financial intake is also used as launching points during the PDT discussion - supporting a fluid and meaningful conversation with the participant, and avoid them needing to re-tell their story.